tongwu-msft/azure-rest-api-specs/api-index/index.md

 #### Request body
 As mentioned earlier, the request message body is optional, depending on the specific operation you're requesting and its parameter requirements.
 If it's required, the API specification for the service you are requesting will also specify the requirements.

-#### Sending the request
+## Send the request
 Now that you have the service's request URI and have created the related request message header, you are ready to send the request to the REST service endpoint.
-After you make the request, the response message header and optional body will be returned.

 For example, an HTTPS GET request method for an Azure Resource Manager provider might require request header fields similar to the following, but notice the request body is empty: